JonnyBro/makarov/README.md

 **impact** - Generate impact meme-styled images using the text generation.

+**lobster** - Generate oldschool vk subtitled images using the text generation.

 **update** - Pull from the repository and restart the bot. (explanation in "How to use")